ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 In our case we simply want to create an output at the P2S smart contract address we compiled at the start of this tutorial, `94hWSMqgxHtRNEWoKrJFGVNQEYX34zfX68FNxWr`, and for it to hold an amount of nanoErgs equal to `bounty_amount_in_nano_ergs`.
 We do not require any tokens to be held in the output, nor any data in the registers, and as such we leave these empty.

-As a result, we have created our Math Problem Box output candidate which will lock the bounty Ergs under the smart contract.
+As a result, we have created our Math Bounty Box output candidate which will lock the bounty Ergs under the smart contract.
 Now we can finish off building the two final candidates for our action.

 ### Creating The Tx Fee And Change Boxes